-The primary and backup channels will both utilize wave guided radar technology, which only requires a wave guided pipe and a receiving horn to be located in the SFP area.
-The wave guided pipe and receiving horn contain no organic materials and will not be susceptible to degradation due to exposure to radiation, heat, or steam.
-The electronics associated with all channels will be remotely located from the SFP inside the Seismic Category I Auxiliary Building.
+The primary SFP level channel will utilize wave guided radar technology, which will have a wave guided pipe and receiving horn located in the SFP area.
+The wave guided pipe and horn will contain no organic materials and will not be susceptible to degradation due to exposure to radiation, heat, or steam.
+The associated primary channel electronics will be remotely located from the SFP inside the Seismic Category I Auxiliary Building.
+This channel will have battery backup capacity and will provide remote control room level monitoring capability.